hannesdatta/course-odcm/content/docs/tutorials/workflow/preprocessing.md

 Choose a durable data format.
 CSV files are more durable than Excel files (CSV files have been around for decades, and its definition has not changed ever since; Excel updates its storage format once every few years, which requires users to use recent versions of Excel to read your data).

-Also choose a durable storage technology.
+Also, choose a durable storage technology.
 A database may be ideal to use during your research project, but it's impractical to keep it up and running after the project completes.
 Even if you were to export your data from the database after the project has ended, then your code wouldn't replicate as it is contingent on the database that you just shut down.
 In our experience, plain old CSV files or new-line separated JSON files are best suited for long-term storage.

 ## Validation